Improvised explosive device: Tunnel

+House

+Among insurgent forces in Iraq was popular the house-borne IED, or HBIED, from the common military practice of clearing houses: insurgents used to rig an entire house to detonate and collapse it shortly after an enemy clearing squad had entered it.

 Improvised rocket

-In 2008, rocket-propelled IEDs, dubbed Improvised Rocket Assisted Munitions, Improvised Rocket Assisted Mortars and (IRAM) by the military, came to be employed in numbers against U.S. forces in Iraq.
+In 2008, rocket-propelled IEDs, dubbed "Improvised Rocket Assisted Munitions" (IRAMs) by the military, came to be employed in numbers against U.S. forces in Iraq.
 They have been described as propane tanks packed with explosives and powered by 107 mm rockets.
-They are similar to some Provisional IRA barrack buster mortars.

-New types of IRAMs including Volcano IRAM and Elephant Rockets, are used during the Syrian Civil War.
+New types of IRAMs, including "Volcano IRAMs" and "Elephant Rockets", were used during the Syrian Civil War.

 Improvised mortar

-Improvised mortars have been used by many insurgent groups including during the civil war in Syria and Boko Haram insurgency.
-IRA used improvised mortars called barrack busters.

-Improvised artillery including hell cannons are used by rebel forces during Syrian Civil War.
+Improvised mortars have been used by many insurgent groups, including during the civil war in Syria and the Boko Haram insurgency.
+During The Troubles, the IRA used various models of improvised mortars, some of which were nicknamed "barrack busters".
+Improvised artillery pieces nicknamed "hell cannons" were used by rebel forces during the Syrian Civil War.

 By trigger mechanism

+Fuse

+Non-electric blasting cap or detonator crimped to a fuse.

+An IED can be initiated by a length of fuse (such as a safety fuse or a visco fuse), which can be attached to a non-electric detonator.

 Wire

-Command-wire improvised, explosive devices (CWIED) use an electrical firing cable that affords the user complete control over the device right up until the moment of initiation.
+Command-wire improvised explosive devices (CWIED) use an electrical firing cable, that affords the user complete control over the device right up until the moment of initiation.